 For starters, functional mushrooms proffer many of the same benefits as coffee.
-They’ve been linked to focus, energy, and overall wellness, and they’re packed with antioxidant properties that have been found to support your immune system.
-When you combine coffee and mushrooms, they work together to amplify these mutual benefits, while tasting amazingly smooth.
+They’ve been linked to focus, energy, and overall wellness, and they’re overflowing with antioxidant properties that may support your immune system.
+When you combine coffee and mushrooms, they work together, while tasting amazingly smooth.

 But what really makes coffee and mushrooms a match made in heaven is that functional mushrooms can help buffer the body against every one of coffee’s downsides outlined above.
 This means drinking mushroom coffee may allow coffee drinkers to enjoy all the benefits of coffee (and mushrooms) without suffering the downsides.
 Here’s how mushrooms can counteract the potential pitfalls of coffee.

-Studies have found that prebiotics and polysaccharides in mushrooms may contribute to the production of healthy bacteria in the gut[*][*][*].
-These beneficial bacteria are responsible for helping to digest food, absorb nutrients, normalize bowel movements, and maintain smoother and more effective digestion overall.
+The prebiotics and polysaccharides in mushrooms may contribute to the production of healthy bacteria in the gut[*][*][*].
+These beneficial bacteria help the good gut bacteria to do their job and help your digestion run smoothly.

-Mushroom coffee generally contains much less caffeine than the regular stuff, which means you can enjoy an energy boost without the sleep disturbances that may come from drinking regular black coffee.
-Our cup of mushroom coffee has only 50 milligrams of caffeine, while a brewed cup of coffee has almost 100 milligrams[*].
+Mushroom coffee generally contains much less caffeine than the regular stuff, which means you can enjoy a kickstart without all the sleep disturbances that may come from drinking regular black coffee.
+One cup of mushroom coffee has only 50 milligrams of caffeine, while a brewed cup of coffee has almost 100 milligrams[*].